Unavoidable substructures in large and infinite $2$-edge-connected graphs: Preliminary results

 \begin{theorem}[{\cite[(1.4)]{unavoidableinducedsubgraphs}}] For every integer $r\ge 3$, there is an integer $\fref{thm:2con}(r)$ such that every $2$-connected graph of order at least $\fref{thm:2con}(r)$ contains $K_r$ or a member of the family $\Theta_r\cup\Lambda_r$ as an induced subgraph. \end{theorem}

 In \cite{unavoidableinfinducedsubgraphs}, the first author, Ding, and Oporowski extended this theorem to infinite $2$-connected graphs.
 To do this, one of the families we need is $\Theta_\infty$. \cref{fig:theta} shows the structure of graphs in this family; the graphs in \cref{fig:K2inf} form the class $\mathscr{K}_{2,\infty}$ consisting of all subdivisions of $K_{2,\infty}$.
-In our figures thin line segments represent single edges, while thick line segments represent paths, which may be a single edge.

 For several graph classes below we use the operation of \emph{replacing a vertex by a triangle}: if $v$ has degree $d \le 3$ and neighbors $u_i$, $1 \le i \le d$, we delete $v$, add a triangle of new vertices $(v_1 v_2 v_3)$, and add edges $u_i v_i$ for $1 \le i \le d$.